shivanshsinghx365/Hijack/README.md

 # ⚡ Hijack!
 Chess
-## The Soul Capture Chess

 An online multiplayer chess variant where captured pieces **change color** instead of being removed from the board!

 [![Play Now](https://img.shields.io/badge/Play-Online-success?style=for-the-badge)](https://hijack.onrender.com)

-> **⚠️ Note on Loading Speed:**
-> This project is hosted on **Render's free tier**.
-The server spins down after periods of inactivity to save resources.
->
-> If the link doesn't load immediately, please allow about **50-60 seconds** for the server to wake up.
-Thank you for your patience!

 ## 🎮 Game Rules